pughlab/ConsensusCruncher/README.md

 └── time_tracker.txt                        Time log

 ```
-There's a lot of files and can be over whelming to deal with initially.
-The reason why we provide all the different outputs is to provide users with more flexibility for the different types of questions they're trying to answer.
+Through each stage of consensus formation, duplicate reads are collapsed together and single reads are written as separate files.
+This allows rentention of all unique molecules, while providing users with easy data management for cross-comparisons between error suppression strategies.

-To simplify your analysis, I would focus on SSCS+SC ("sscs.sc.sorted.bam") and DCS+SC ("dcs.sc.sorted.bam") as highlighted above with [*].
+To simplify analyses, it would be good to focus on SSCS+SC ("sscs.sc.sorted.bam") and DCS+SC ("dcs.sc.sorted.bam") as highlighted above with [*].

 ### Who do I talk to? ###